-Stitch on the 4 paws with 4 to 5 little stitches each.
+Stitch on the 4 paws with 4 little stitches each (approx. 1 round high).

 Crochet the ears (make 2)

 Fasten off leaving a long enough end to sew on the ear.
-Slightly bend the ears and sew them on rd 2 to 4 on each side of the head.
+Slightly bend the ears and sew them on rounds 2 to 4 on each side of the head.

 Thank you so much for visiting!
 And thank you for using my pattern!
 I hope you enjoyed it!